Elementor and Core Framework

 Less is more

-But the second driving force for me was the change in Elementor Pro subscription where the new Essential subscription no longer offers a) Popups b) Custom Code and c) Custom CSS.
-I already had solutions for the first two but was not happy with a solution to the third: the lack of custom CSS.
+But the second driving force for me was the change in Elementor Pro subscription where the new Essential subscription no longer offers a) Popups b) Custom Code and c) Custom CSS on widgets.
+I already had solutions for the first two but needed a solution to the third: the lack of custom CSS on widgets.

 Keep CSS in one place